A framework for how FHG and WCHQ

 Sixteenth Street Community Health Centers

 FHG has signed the BAA with Sixteenth Street.
 We met with their leadership last week and are meeting again this week.
-The engagement is deep and committed — and this relationship will extend well beyond WIN's boundaries, supporting the economic buyer model and community health mission that makes WIN work.
+The engagement is deep and committed — and this relationship will extend well beyond WIN's boundaries, supporting the economic buyer model and Community Health mission that makes WIN work.

 Froedtert, Ascension, and Advocate Aurora